autowarefoundation/autoware_tools/map/pointcloud_merger/README.md

-# pointcloud_divider
+# pointcloud_merger

 (Updated 2024/06/18)

 This is a tool for processing pcd files, and it can perform the following functions:

-- Dividing point clouds
+- Merging multiple PCD files to a single PCD file
 - Downsampling point clouds
-- Generating metadata to efficiently handle the divided point clouds

 ## Supported Data Format